kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
-* Define any characteristics of the system that tracks cluster IDs within a cluster (i.e. a cluster registry)
+* Define any characteristics of the system that tracks cluster ids within a cluster (i.e. a cluster registry)
 * Solve any problems without specific, tangible use cases (though we will leave room for extension).
 * In particular, this KEP explicitly does not consider
    * a cluster joining multiple ClusterSets
-   * how or whether users should be able to specify aliases for cluster IDs and what they could be used for
+   * how or whether users should be able to specify aliases for cluster ids and what they could be used for

 ## Proposal